gaois/Gaois.Localizer/README.md

 ## Localisation cookies

 When a user visits your website, they may decide to select another language via a language switcher or similar UI facility.
 It can be useful to store the user's preference in a cookie so that the application will 'remember' their choice and the user can pick up where they left off on their next visit.
 Fortunately, ASP.NET Core has a built-in [provider](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1#set-the-culture-programmatically) to append culture cookies to the HTTP response.
-Fiontar.Localization's `app.UseLocalizationCookies()` middleware wraps this provider in some useful logic that lives in the request execution pipeline: thus foregoing the need for POST requests or additional controllers to programatically set and update the user's language preferences.
+Gaois.Localizer's `app.UseLocalizationCookies()` middleware wraps this provider in some useful logic that lives in the request execution pipeline: thus foregoing the need for POST requests or additional controllers to programatically set and update the user's language preferences.
 All you need to do is add the middleware to the `Configure()` method in **Startup.cs**:

 ```csharp
     app.UseRequestCultureNotFoundExceptionPage();